-Conditions Reasoning Item not required Plant size is ≤5 MVA and the connection point's aggregate SCR A > 10 Impact of the proposed plant on network and surrounding plant would be minimal.
+Conditions Reasoning Item not required Exemption Plant size is ≤5 MVA and the connection point's aggregate SCR ^A > 10 Impact of the proposed plant on network and surrounding plant would be minimal.
 Proposed plant unlikely to be impacted by low system strength.
-EMT model Plant combined capacity < 1 MVA Impact of the proposed plant on network and surrounding plant would be insignificant.
-No modelling information
+EMT model not required.
+Plant combined capacitysize < 1 MVA Impact of the proposed plant on network and surrounding plant would be insignificant.
+No modelling information required.